PradyumnaRaghavendra/VAE-GAN-Hybrid-Model/README.md

 # VAE-GAN Hybrid Model

-# Autoencoding Beyond Pixels Using a Learned Similarity Metric

 This repository implements a **VAE/GAN hybrid model** based on the paper:
 **"Autoencoding Beyond Pixels Using a Learned Similarity Metric"**